Distressing

 • All options are available on solid wood slab and raised panel doors, flat panel doors, and moldings.

-• MDF Products are only available with Wear Marks and Orbital Waves, as the other options have a tendency to fracture the MDF material.
+• MDF Products are only available with Wear Marks, as the other options have a tendency to fracture the MDF material.

 • Selecting a Glaze to complement your finish will enhance the distressed detail.